Department website: http://larc.wvu.edu

 4. Environmental and Natural Resource Analysis Methods.
 With a greater focus on the environmental aspects of landscape architectural practice, this option will permit students to focus on environmental analysis methods including geographic information systems (GIS), remote sensing, statistical and field survey methods, and the incorporation of these methods into landscape architectural and environmental design projects.
 This option recognizes the strengths and expertise found in the landscape architecture program as well as other programs in the College and University.

 The landscape architecture faculty offers the master of landscape architecture (MLA) as a professional degree leading to the practice of landscape architecture.
-Candidates for the MLA may enter the program with a BSLA, BALA, or a related design degree and pursue a thirty-eight credit hour course of study culminating in the preparation of either a master's thesis or terminal project.
+Candidates for the MLA may enter the program with a BSLA or BLA, and pursue a thirty-eight credit hour course of study culminating in the preparation of either a master's thesis or terminal project.
 For these students, the MLA will serve as a post-professional degree providing the opportunity for advanced or specialized studies in particular areas of landscape architecture.
-Students entering the program with a BS or BA in a non-design discipline are required to complete up to an additional twenty-eight credits of leveling courses prior to entering the second year of a three-year course of study with the thirty-eight credit hour course of study to be completed in years two and three.
+Students entering the program with a BS or BA in another design discipline or a non-design discipline are required to complete up to an additional twenty-eight credits of leveling courses prior to entering the second year of a three-year course of study with the thirty-eight credit hour course of study to be completed in years two and three.
 The number of leveling courses that any student may be required to take will be dependent on the student's academic background and will be determined in collaboration with the student's academic advisor.
 For these students, the MLA will serve as the first professional degree that is required for entry into the profession of landscape architecture.
 Studies for these students will also culminate in the preparation of a master's thesis or terminal project.

 All M.L.A. degree candidates are required to follow a planned program of study.
 The student develops the plan of study during their first year in the program in conjunction with the graduate committee.
-The plan must be approved by the Director of the Division and the Associate Dean for Academic Affairs of the Davis College.
+The plan must be approved by the Director of the School and the Associate Dean for Academic Affairs of the Davis College.

 |A minimum cumulative GPA of 3.0 is required in all courses applied toward degree requirements.|